Minot International Airport

 Minot International Airport was handling roughly 100,000 enplanements per year before a local oil surge extraction in 2011.
 After which, airport traffic increased to over 400,000 enplanements.
 As a result, airport personnel quickly became overwhelmed by the traffic influx.
 Additionally, airport security staff could only monitor small portions of the terminal due to limited surveillance capabilities.

 As the number of enplanements grew, securing direct public access points became a high priority.
 With overcrowding and limited parking wreaking havoc on the small airport, approval for the creation of a new terminal and parking structure finally came in 2012.
 To secure the new airport expansion and update existing infrastructure, the managing architecture and engineering firm identified the need for a custom-built, unified surveillance system.

-The user-friendly Nova video servers (at right) are optimized to run Genetec Security Desk & Configuration, a necessity for the airport to support effective access control.
+The user-friendly video servers are optimized to run Genetec Security Desk & Configuration, a necessity for the airport to support effective access control.